jmgurvitch/art-of-data/designing_experiments.md

 ## Review
 1. What is the difference between **independent** and **dependent** variables?

-     The independent variable is the variable the experimenter manipulates or changes, and is assumed to have a direct effect on the dependent variable.
+     The independent variable is the variable the experimenter manipulates or changes (or observes), and is assumed to have an effect on the dependent variable.
 The dependent variable is the variable being tested and measured in an experiment, and is, theoretically, affected by changes in the independent variable.

 2. What is the difference between a **null** and **alternative** hypothesis?

-     A **null** hypothesis is a statement about the population that either is believed to be true or is used to put forth an argument unless it can be shown to be incorrect beyond a reasonable doubt.
-An **alternative** hypothesis is a claim about the population that is contradictory to the null hypothesis and what we conclude when we reject the null hypothesis.
+     A **null** hypothesis states that there exists no relationship between the independent and dependent variables.
+An **alternative** hypothesis claims that there exists a relationship between the two.

 3. How/why can experimental studies show causation?

-     If we can confirm with a high degree of certainty that changes of an independent variable change a dependent variable, experimental studies can show causation.
+     If we can show that changes of an independent variable change a dependent variable (and we seek to minimize external factors), experimental studies can show causation.
 Without rigorous verification, it's just correlation.

 ## Running Experiments
 1. How/why can experimental studies show causation?